Here at Co-op we’re committed to helping colleagues to develop, and we know that personal study can play a key role.

 Types of study

-- lead to a recognised and certified qualification, membership of a professional body or achievement of a recognised standard of achievement;
+- lead to a certified qualification, membership of a professional body or a standard of achievement that’s recognised by Co-op.

-- are at a standard where there’s reasonable expectation that you’ll achieve success; and
+- are at a standard where there’s reasonable expectation that you’ll achieve success

-- are relevant to your current or future position within the Co-op and in line with your agreed development plan
+- are relevant to your current or future position within our Co-op and in line with your agreed personal growth plan

-There’s an Application for Time off to Train or Study Form which you can use to make your request - find this on the intranet.
+There’s an Application for Time off to Train or Study Form (below) which you can use to make your request.
+Managers should use template letters SS1 or SS2 (below) as appropriate to confirm their decision.

-If the course you want to do doesn’t qualify for support under this policy, talk to your manager to see if you can take some unpaid time off to attend and study.
-We’ll always agree to let you take a reasonable amount of unpaid leave to train or study if your manager believes that it would improve your performance at work and also benefit the Co-op.
+If the qualification or course you want to do doesn’t qualify for support under this policy, talk to your manager to see if you can take some unpaid time off to attend and study.
+We’ll always agree to let you take a reasonable amount of unpaid leave to train or study if your manager believes that it would improve your performance at work and benefit our Co-op.

-To apply for financial support, you’ll need to complete the Financial Support for Study Application Form and give this to your manager.
-Managers must speak to their HRBP about the process they need to follow to get this approved.
+To apply for financial support, you’ll need to complete the Financial Support for Study Application Form (below) and give this to your manager.

 If your application is approved, your manager will sign the application form and give you a copy so you have a record of what’s been agreed.
-If they’re unable to approve your request, your manager will explain why and send you a letter to confirm their decision – managers should use template letter SS3.
+If they’re unable to approve your request, your manager will explain why and send you a letter to confirm their decision – managers should use template letter SS3 - below.

-If it’s approved, the Co-op will provide financial support in the following ways:
+If it’s approved, Co-op will provide financial support in the following ways:

-- pay the fees for the course/programme of study in full;
+- pay up to the full amount of fees for the course/programme of study;

 - pay the fees for any examination or certification award in full;